shagu/pfUI-vanillaplus/README.md

 - Multi and Aimed Shot cast time should be also influenced by Melee Specialization Talent
 - Added Shaman Sand Blast and Paladin Inner Light debuff durations
 - Moonfire debuff durations corrected
-- added debuff timer for Earth shock and inlcuded dependancy with Earths Grasp Talent
+- added debuff timer for Earth shock and included dependancy with Earths Grasp Talent

 ## Changelog v 0.52